zengbing15/lumos_doc/docs/preparation/hellolumos.md

 }
 ```

 Step 2.
-Get the balance for the accounts of Alice and Bob.
+Check the balance for the accounts of Alice and Bob.

 ```javascript {1,3}
 > const balance1 = querycells.getBalancebyLock(script1);